Opie Winston: Season 5

 Opie rebuffs Jax's offer to sit at the table due to Jax's decision in keeping Clay at the table.
 Clay visits Opie and convinces him that Jax needs him at the MC.
 Opie arrives at the clubhouse just as Jax, Tig Trager and Chibs Telford are being arrested for murder.
 Opie punches the sheriff to ensure he is kept close to Jax.
 Following a meeting with Damon Pope, Jax has to decide which member of the MC will die in prison.
 As he is about to sacrifice himself, Opie headbutts the prison guard and is taken to fight to the death.
-Despite initially putting up a good fight, Opie is outnumbered and eventually overpowered and beaten to death by a prison gang while Jax and Chibs watch on through a window.
+Despite initially putting up a good fight, Opie is outnumbered and eventually overpowered and beaten to death by a prison gang while Jax, Tig, and Chibs watch on through a window.
 Jax vows to get revenge against the prison guard for the death of his friend.
 Opie's wake is held at the clubhouse with every member of SAMCRO in attendance.